fly-lang/fly/llvm/docs/MergeFunctions.rst

 It differs from regular operations comparison with the only thing: possibility to use ``accumulateConstantOffset`` method.

-So, if we get constant offset for both left and right *GEPs*, then compare it as numbers, and return comparison result.
+So, if we getValue constant offset for both left and right *GEPs*, then compare it as numbers, and return comparison result.

 Otherwise treat it like a regular operation (see previous paragraph).